Introduction

 Vacuum tubes are glass bulbs with metal electrodes inside.
 Depending on the type of tube, we have diodes (two electrodes - anode and cathode), triodes (3 electrodes), tetrodes (4 electrodes), pentodes (5 electrodes), etc. Every tube has a cathode and an anode.
 Additional electrodes are called grids (controlling electron flow).
 Usually, the cathode may be heated (the tube has a "filament").
 A vacuum tube is a receiver, so the terms anode and cathode have the same meaning as in a semiconductor diode.

 Vacuum tubes were popular before the introduction of semiconductors.
-Currently, they are used in some professional solutions, e.g., high-end audio amplifiers.
+They are currently used in some professional solutions, such as high-end audio amplifiers.

 Cathode Ray Tube (CRT)

-A cathode-ray tube (CRT) is a type of vacuum tube that houses one or more electron guns (cathods).
+A cathode-ray tube (CRT) is a type of vacuum tube that contains one or sometimes more electron guns (cathode).
 These guns emit electron beams, which are controlled to produce images on a phosphorescent screen.
 The anode and cathode are understood in the same way as in typical electron vacuum tubes.

 Electrochemical Corrosion

-Electrochemical corrosion is a phenomenon where there is a flow of current between anode and cathode in an electrolyte environment.
-More about this issue can be found in the article: Corrosion of electrical connectors.
+Electrochemical corrosion is a phenomenon that involves a flow of current between anode and cathode in an electrolyte environment.
+Read more about this effect in the article: Corrosion of electrical connectors.

 Electrochemical Migration

-Electrochemical migration is a phenomenon where we basically deal with an electrolytic cell.
-More information is available in the article: Dendrites and corrosion.
+Electrochemical migration is a phenomenon involving an electrolytic cell.
+The article Dendrites and Corrosion provides more information.

 Conclusion